marchyman/GeoTag/README.md

 seeing this bug.
 Apple fixed the issue in version 14.4 (or perhaps it was 14.4.1).
 It is not a problem in the latest versions of Sonoma or in Sequoia.

+## WIP

+### Updates

+- Allow a larger Name column in the table.
+If the file name does not fit in the given space truncate characters in the middle of the name instead of the end allowing the file extension to be seen.

 ## GeoTag 5.5

 ### Updates